-- (a) The maintenance of the grounds of the Condominium; - (b) Maintenance services for Condominium Unit Owners and for Condominium common property under an agreed maintenance schedule on file in the CCA Administration office; - (c) Maintenance of roads and parking areas, including street lighting, traffic regulation, signs and markings, but excluding repair of sidewalks and driveways in the Condominium; - (d) Garbage and recycling collection, security protection, sanitary sewer usage (charges), pest and termite control throughout the Condominium (excluding responsibility for resulting damage to Unit) and snow removal of accumulations over two (2) inches from all walkways, driveways, streets and parking areas; - (e) All forms of insurance coverage except homeowners insurance including, but not limited to, property and liability, business automobile, fire, crime, Directors and Officers and umbrella liability; - (f) Water (based on metered usage); - (g) Animal treatment (excluding responsibility for resulting damage to Unit);
+- (a) The maintenance of the grounds of the Condominium; - (b) Maintenance services for Condominium Unit Owners and for Condominium common property under an agreed maintenance schedule on file in the CCA Administration office; - (c) Maintenance of roads and parking areas, including street lighting, traffic regulation, signs and markings, but excluding repair of sidewalks and driveways in the Condominium; - (d) Garbage and recycling collection, security protection, sanitary sewer usage, pest and termite control throughout the Condominium (excluding responsibility for resulting damage to Unit) and snow removal of accumulations over two (2) inches from all walkways, driveways, streets and parking areas; - (e) All forms of insurance coverage except homeowners insurance including, but not limited to, property and liability, business automobile, fire, crime, Directors and Officers and umbrella liability; - (f) Water (based on metered usage); - (g) Animal pest treatment (excluding responsibility for resulting damage to Unit);

-- (h) Health care services; - (i) Lifeguard services (where provided); and - (j) Storm systems (maintenance, repair and replacement).
+- (h) Health care services; and - (i) Lifeguard services.

-Section 14 is not obligated to administer or manage those functions, duties or responsibilities that are required by the Condominium Act to the extent that they have been previously delegated to the CCA unless the delegation is revoked.
+Section 15 is not obligated to administer or manage those functions, duties or responsibilities that are required by the Condominium Act to the extent that they have been previously delegated to the CCA unless the delegation is revoked.
 The cost of providing such services and administering these functions is charged to the Association by the CCA, which is, in turn, charged to the Owners as a Common Expense.